walterbender/Syllabi/biomimicry.md

 Students will be introduced to the interdisciplinary technique of biodesign and be provided with real-world experiences applying this technique through individual and team work.
-The course focuses on the design of hand tools as an lens into our exploration of design solutions in nature.
+The course focuses on the design of hand tools as a lens into our exploration of design solutions in nature.
 Students will work on a project of their own choosing within the category of hand tools, perhaps a screwdriver, a hammer, a saw, or some other tool invention.